rashedulhasansojib/mern-template/README.md

 ## 🔄 CI/CD Pipeline

-This project includes a simple CI/CD pipeline that runs on GitHub Actions.
-Here's how it works:
+This project includes a CI/CD pipeline that runs on GitHub Actions.
+The pipeline is configured to ensure code quality and prepare for deployment.

+### Pipeline Triggers

+The pipeline runs on:

+- Push to `main` or `develop` branches
+- Pull requests to `main` or `develop` branches

 ### Pipeline Steps

-1. **Trigger**: Runs on:
+1. **Setup**:

-   - Push to `main` branch
-   - Pull requests to `main` branch
+   - Checks out code
+   - Sets up Node.js v22
+   - Configures npm caching for faster builds

-2. **Build Process**:
+2. **Dependency Installation**:

+   - Installs root dependencies
+   - Installs backend dependencies
-   - Installs dependencies
+   - Installs frontend dependencies

-   - Checks code format
+3. **Code Quality Checks**:

+   - Code formatting (Prettier)
-   - Runs linting
+   - Linting (ESLint)
-   - Performs type checking
+   - Type checking (TypeScript)
-   - Builds the application
+   - Build verification

+4. **Deployment** (Ready to be configured):
+   - Staging deployment (on push to `develop`)
+   - Production deployment (on push to `main`)

 ### Setting Up CI/CD

 1. **Enable GitHub Actions**:

    - Go to your repository on GitHub
-   - Click on "Actions" tab
+   - Navigate to "Actions" tab
    - Enable GitHub Actions if not already enabled

 2. **Configure Environment Variables** (when ready to deploy):